 Iodine is a naturally occurring mineral which is most commonly associated with its role as a key component in the thyroid hormone which controls energy metabolism (including metabolism of excess fat) and regulates body temperature.
 Iodine is essential in supporting growth and reproduction.

 Iodine plays an important role in supporting healthy maintenance of your skin.
 It helps regulate skin moisture levels and supports the healing of scars, blemishes, and cuts.
 As a hormone regulator, some scientists believe it controls the hormones which are responsible for acne breakouts.
+However there is no direct evidence for this and excessive iodine intake may actually worsen acne in some cases.

 Iodine rich food sources include seafood such as cod, tuna, shrimps and prawns.
 It can also be found in dairy products such as milk, yoghurts and cheese as well as cereals.

 So there you have it, make sure your diet contains plenty of these vitamins and minerals and you should definitely be helping to make yourself look healthier and more attractive.
 It doesn’t end here though as it is important to exercise regularly and stay hydrated.
 Also don’t forget to groom regularly and smile!

 Although it should be possible to get most of your vitamin and minerals from eating a healthy balanced diet unfortunately the reality of the modern world is that this may not always be possible.
-So if you want to invest in an extra insurance policy to ensure that you are consuming all the vitamins and minerals you need, consider our male multivitamins which have been formulated especially for men.
+So if you want to invest in an extra insurance policy to ensure that you are consuming all the vitamins and minerals you should consult a healthcare professional to determine whether supplements are appropriate for you.
+If so, you may wish to consider our male multivitamins which have been formulated especially for men.